 APPREHENSION EXCERPT, or how to freak P.O.
 101

-(Read his POV on it and what led to this scene in Exposure on November 22, 2017.
+(Read his POV on it and what led to this scene in Exposure, available everywhere.
 Or, you could click on the Wish You Were Somewhere Else post, underneath this one and get an early glimpse.
 Enjoy!)

 Sunday afternoon finds Magali and me sitting around painted wood bistro tables on the quaint terrace of C’est La Vie Café down in the village, saying goodbye to Yann and P.O. over one last coffee, at P.O.’s insistence, before Leo drives them to the airport for their flight back to Boston.